chestnyh/trading-assist/_docs/features/1-sign-up-process.md

 - **Server-side errors**: Registration errors from the API endpoint (e.g., email already exists, nickname already taken, server errors)
 - Server-side errors are displayed to the user and prevent navigation to the next step

+#### Backend Implementation

+**Registration Endpoint:**
+- Endpoint: `POST /api/v1/users` (TODO add documentation here)

+**Server-Side Validation:**
+- All validation rules are applied using the shared validation library (same as client-side)
+- Additional server-side checks:
+  - Email uniqueness check (must not already exist in database)
+  - Nickname uniqueness check (must not already exist in database)

+**User Creation Process:**
+- Password is hashed using secure hashing algorithm before storage
+- User record is created in database with `verified` field set to `false`
+- Email verification token is generated
+- Verification email is sent to user's email address
+- Registration token is generated and returned to client for email verification step

+**Response:**
+- On success: Returns registration token required for email verification
+- On failure: Returns appropriate error messages (e.g., email already exists, nickname taken)

 ### Step 4: Email Verification

 #### User Flow